What are the Different Types of Exams?

 You have multiple questions about your pets diagnostics or treatment plan

-Your veterinarian may recommend a veterinary nursing appointment which can include:
+Our veterinarian may recommend a veterinary technician appointment which can include:

 Vaccine boosters